-The Holistic Health programs offers comprehensive interdisciplinary studies of Holistic Health, grounded in holistic philosophy and broad empirical inquiry, leading to the award of the undergraduate (Associate’s and Bachelor’s degrees) or graduate (Master’s degree) in Holistic Health.
+The Holistic Health program offers comprehensive interdisciplinary studies of holistic health, grounded in holistic philosophy and broad empirical inquiry, leading to the award of the undergraduate (Associate’s and Bachelor’s degrees) or graduate (Master’s degree) in holistic health.
 Studies include an internship requirement and a working knowledge of a range of epistemological and research skills with the aim of greatly enhancing understandings and applied capacities in health service, health education, health research and related professional roles in diverse contexts.

-Encompassing conventional, complementary, alternative, public, ecological, energy, spiritual, mind-body, cultural, and integrative perspectives on health within a coherent, unifying and practical framework, Holistic Health studies are underpinned by an interdisciplinary developmental meta-model that places importance on the healer’s own holistic development, epistemological breadth, and capacities to see interrelated movement of the greater whole.
+Encompassing conventional, complementary, alternative, public, ecological, energy, spiritual, mind-body, cultural, and integrative perspectives on health within a coherent, unifying and practical framework, holistic health studies are underpinned by an interdisciplinary developmental meta-model that places importance on the healer’s own holistic development, epistemological breadth, and capacities to see the interrelated movement of the greater whole.

 The Holistic Health program is appropriate for: